depaysement-jikan/nixos-depaysement/modules/home-manager/README.md

 The configuration is divided into the following modules:

--   **`apps/`**: Defines options and basic configuration for user applications, categorized by their purpose (e.g., browsers, development, gaming).
+-   **`apps/`**: Defines options and basic configuration for user applications, categorized by their purpose (e.g., browsers, development, gaming, productivity, social).
 -   **`desktop/`**: Manages the desktop environment components like Hyprland, Waybar, etc.
 -   **`system/`**: Handles general user-level configurations like fonts, themes, and clipboard.
 -   **`security/`**: Manages security-related aspects, primarily `sops-nix`.